gabekahen/joshuakahen.com/index.md

 A repository of answers for frequently asked questions about Joshua Kahen.

-Last updated on `Sunday, March 28th, 2021` - Joshua is 7 months and 6 days old.
+Last updated on `Sunday, March 28th, 2021`.

 ### Where is Joshua?